aridonkrasniqii/KNK/README.md

 Just remember to change the DBConnection configs so you have to write your own dbname password and so on.
 If you need help feel free to contact us.

-##Confidential
+## Confidential
-This project is created from the authors below with full rights, u can take it use it but at least leave credit for us!
+This project is developed from the authors below with full rights, u can take it use it but at least leave credit for us!

 ## Authors
 [Andi Ahmeti](https://github.com/Andi-A);